 The integration of sensors within a smart building is key in its ‘smart’ functioning and are responsible for collecting the building’s data.
 This data is then used to make decisions on where to allocate resources.
 For example, your access control system can determine which rooms within a building are occupied and this data can be communicated to your lighting and central heating systems to notify them to only operate in the rooms where people are present.

 The use of sensors in a smart building, therefore, helps to create efficiencies, such as only lighting up and heating rooms when people are in them, thus providing efficient energy usage that is cost-effective.
+For commercial clients in office environments, this level of granular control is vital for managing overheads.

 A smart building can be set up to carry out the gathering and analysis of building data automatically, as well as in real-time.
 This means that all efficiencies are made with live data and allows for constant adjustments to be made without the need for staff involvement.